 Young Patient Advocate Award

-For a young outstanding individual (30 years old or under) who is actively contributing to raise awareness of key issues to people living with a rare disease on a local, national or international level.
-The award recognises strong dedication and commitment to positively impact the community by educating a wider audience of decision makers, the public and/or the media.
+For a young, outstanding individual (of age 30 or under) who actively contributes to raising awareness of key issues for people living with a rare disease at a local, national, or international level.
+The award recognises dedication and commitment to positively impacting the community by educating a wider audience consisting of decision makers, the public, and/or the media.

 2021 Awardee: Rachele Somaschini